 Once a recipient is added, you can add another one right next to it, and navigate the text field like any other in macOS.
 Similar to the Mail app, each recipient is read as a single object in the field; to delete one, simply navigate to it with the left and right arrow keys, and press the Delete key as if you were deleting a single character.

 Once you’ve added all your recipients, navigate to the message text field and press VO-Space to start editing.
 Type your message and press Return to send it.
 As the Return key is used to send a message, press Option-Return if you want to insert a line break into the message.

 Managing messages and conversations

-When focusing on individual messages and conversations, you can use the Actions menu, accessed by pressing VO-Command-Space, to view additional options.
+When focusing on individual messages and conversations, you can use the Actions menu, accessed by pressing VO-Command-Space, to view options for that message or conversation.
 These actions are similar to the actions available via the rotor on iOS and iPadOS, so if you use them on those platforms, they should feel very familiar on macOS.
 The following is a list of available actions for conversations: